fernandodiacenco/Recursive_DNS/README.md

 <b>THE ENVIRONMENT</B>

-I deployed virtual machines running Debian 10 with 1gb ram, 4 cpu cores, each one running one of the following packages Unbound 1.9.0 From Repository
+I deployed virtual machines running Debian 10 with 1gb ram, 4 cpu cores, each one running one of the following packages:

+* Unbound 1.9.0 From Repository
-Unbound 1.13.1 Compiled from source
+* Unbound 1.13.1 Compiled from source
-PowerDNS 4.1.11 From Repository
+* PowerDNS 4.1.11 From Repository
-PowerDNS 4.4.3 Compiled from source
+* PowerDNS 4.4.3 Compiled from source
-Windows Server 2016 DNS
+* Windows Server 2016 DNS

 The configuration was left to the defaults, or the minimum necessary to work